Ebazhanov/linkedin-skill-assessments-quizzes/after-effects/after-effects-quiz.md

 - [x] Position
 - [ ] Geometry Options

 #### Q12.
-You want to include controls from an After Effects composition in the Essential Graphics panel.
+You'd like to include controls from an After Effects composition in the Essential Graphics panel.
 What is one way to do this?

-- [ ] Command+click (Mac) or Ctrl+click (Windows) a property in the Timeline to add it to the Essential Graphics panel.
+- [ ] Command+click (Mac) or Ctrl+click (Windows) property in the Timeline to add it to the Essential Graphics panel.
 - [ ] Select Add Formatting.
 - [x] Drag a property from the Timeline into the Essential Graphics panel.
 - [ ] Double-click a property in the Timeline to add it to the Essential Graphics panel.